-Instead, you can use an interface to define a type set for use as a generic constraint:
+Instead, define a type-set using an interface for use as a constraint:

 type number interface { int | float64}